English Language Arts Materials Collections for Instructionally Embedded States

 one symbolic representation of a blanket

-one symbolic representation of a piece of chalk or a dry eraser
+one symbolic representation of a pair of slippers

 one towel or towel represented in a tactile graphic